HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 SWF is the most popular format on the Internet for animated "special features" on a site such as elaborate intro screens, product demonstrations, and advertisements.
 These files are created in the Adobe Flash application where the animation is "choreographed" on sequential time lines, interactive elements can be added, and scripts can be applied for more elaborate functions.
 If planned and used properly, a Flash presentation can be very effective at selling a product or service and enticing a customer to take action.
 However, care should be taken so the presentation Isn't "about the animation" but rather delivers its' message and causes action without forcing visitors to wait or watch the same animations repeatedly.
 Also, the Flash application must be used to create these presentations, and they usually require more time to develop and update than more "conventional" methods.

 FLV is a Flash Video file that is imbedded within SWF files.
 It's main benefit is the video can begin to play almost instantly and continue to play as long as the file downloads fast enough to stay ahead of the playback.
 This is often referred to as "streaming video."
-There are a number of frame rate, audio, and other compression options to ensure these videos will play on most computers and broadband connections.
+There are a number of framerate, audio, and other compression options to ensure these videos will play on most computers and broadband connections.

 F4V is a newer version of Flash Video that produces better quality and better compression to create smaller files.
-However it is more computationally demanding than FLV and may not play as smoothly on older computers.
+However it is more computationionally demanding than FLV and may not play as smoothly on older computers.

 HTML is an initialism for Hypertext Markup Language, and is the oldest and most predominant language still used on the Internet today to create Web pages.
 It primarily uses tags to format text, embed graphics, and add other features such as forms and interactive objects to a Web page.
-Web browsers then display a Web page's content by reading and interpreting the HTML tags.
-There are also other more developed or enhanced versions of HTML, such as XHTML and SGML.
+Web browsers then display a Web page's content by reading and intrepreting the HTML tags.
+There also other more developed or enhanced versions of HTML, such as XHTML and SGML.
 HTML and these newer versions are not programming languages, but rather a way to "mark-up" and format content.

 PHP is a "recursive initialism" for Hypertext Preprocessor.
 It is a free general-purpose scripting language especially suited for Web development.
 It's most common use is to create dynamic Web page content where PHP code in a requested file is executed by the PHP runtime application or "engine" installed on the Web server, and usually takes input from a file or stream and outputs another stream of data, usually in the form of HTML.
 It can also be used for command-line scripting, client-side graphic user interface applications, or even "stand-alone" applications.
 There are many free PHP scripts available on the Internet that most users can download, configure, and install in their own Web sites to add dynamic features and content.

 CSS (Cascading Style Sheets) is a style sheet language used to describe the presentation of content in a document written in a markup language like HTML and XHTML, primarily used to create Web pages.
-It's strongest feature are external CSS files that can be accessed by multiple documents or Web pages to share the same formatting information and it enables more efficient tags and eliminates the need to repeat extensive style settings for each instance on a page.
+It's strongest features are external CSS files can be accessed by multiple documents or Web pages to share the same formatting information and it enables more efficient tags and eliminates the need to repeat extensive style settings for each instance on a page.
 In it's most elaborate uses, CSS can completely reformat the look, style, or even layout of a whole Web site.
 Even controls can be implemented that allows users to choose the style settings and look themselves.
 CSS tags can also be implemented within HTML files or even HTML tags for "localized" style formatting.

 JavaScript is a scripting language used to access objects within other applications, and is primarily used for the development of dynamic Web site content.
 JavaScripts can exist in external files that multiple HTML files can access, or they can be placed or embedded within an HTML document.
-Though it was written to "look" like Java, the more elaborate programming language developed by Sun MicroSystems, and shares some of the same syntaxes and naming conventions, it is essentially unrelated.
+Though it was written to "look" like Java, the more elaborate progamming language developed by Sun MicroSystems, and shares some of the same syntaxes and naming conventions, it is essentially unrelated.
 It is considered an easier scripting language written for non-programmers.
 There are many free "off the shelf" JavaScripts available for inexperienced users to download and use the instructions, often noted within the scripts themselves, to configure and add more features to their Web sites.

 Java is a programming language often confused with JavaScript, a more "user-friendly" scripting language.
-Both share similar attributes, but this programming language is much more robust, and requires more programming experience.
-It's strongest attribute is that it allows programmers to write one application that will run on several platforms.
+Both share similar attributes, but this programming languange is much more robust, and requires more programming experience.
+It's strongest attribute is that is allows programmers to write one application that will run on several platforms.
 JavaApplets are usually smaller Java applications that can be embedded within HTML files to create dynamic content.
 There are some significant differences between Java Applets and JavaScripts, which are unrelated and operate much differently.

 What is a bitmap image?